-Unless you live under a rock, cut off from the kind of media that billions of people consume daily, you will have been exposed to both Charles Deenen’s (above right) and Tim Gedemer’s work (above left), though perhaps unknowingly.
-From blockbuster movies like Fast And Furious, to hundreds of film trailers, to music videos for Jay-Z, Beyonce and Britney Spears, to game audio for the Need For Speed and Call Of Duty series, their audio expertise is being showcased across a multitude of popular franchises and box offices success.
-Check out my interview below with them, which digs into their work, thoughts and experience in the media industry, which spans over two and a half decades.
+As regular consumers of entertainment media, most people will have been exposed to both Charles Deenen’s (above right) and Tim Gedemer’s work (above left), though perhaps unknowingly.
+From blockbuster movies like The Fast And The Furious, to music videos for Jay-Z, Beyonce and Britney Spears, and game audio for the Need For Speed and Call Of Duty series, their audio expertise is being showcased across a multitude of popular franchises and box offices success, including trailer work.
+Check out my interview below with them, which digs into their work, thoughts and experience in the media industry, spanning over two and a half decades.

 Hi guys.
 Thanks for sitting down with me to talk about your company and work.
-Tell me about Source Sound, as a starting point.
+Tell me about Source Sound.

 Charles: Tim and I have known each since the early 90’s.
-He started the company 12 years ago along with another gentleman.
-Since that time, I worked freelance for Tim a lot on trailers and films.
-At one point, when I was still working at EA, we decided to expand our co-operations together.
-So after working at EA for 9 years, we opened up a game wing to Source Sound.
+He started Source Sound twelve years ago along with another gentleman, and I did freelance work for a lot the trailers and films he was working on at the time.
+At one point, when I was still working at Electronic Arts, we decided to expand his operations.
+So after being at EA for nine years, we opened up a game wing to Source Sound.
 That’s what we’ve been doing for the last year and a half, since 2013.
 Tim still works on all the feature film trailers, and I’ll deal with the game ones.
 Lately, we’ve been doing a lot of game cinematics as well.

 Do you still work for EA, Charles?

 Charles: I still work for them on a freelance basis.
 For example, we worked on the marketing videos for “Battlefield” and “Star Wars” for this year’s E3 conference, and are continuing to work on the “Battlefield Hardline” videos and more.